grega/meet-greet/README.md

-# Automated greets on Google Meet
+# Automated greet on Google Meet

 Uses Python to capture a video feed which is then sent to Google Meet, along with a script to detect when someone joins the call.
 When someone joins, they will be automatically greeted with a waving animation overlaid on the video feed.